Skip to content

 What Does AI Estimate Follow-Up Actually Look Like?

-Here’s how the workflow runs for a typical contractor using a Telegram-connected AI agent.
+Here’s how the workflow runs for a typical contractor using a Telegram AI agent.

 Trigger: Estimate is marked “sent” in your CRM or job management tool (Jobber, HouseCall Pro, ServiceTitan, or even a spreadsheet trigger via Zapier).